Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/724a1fc1-effb-4cc5-85de-f0182ba0d348)

-   It would seem that the more the track is in spotify playlists, the more it is streamed.
-The apple playlis does not seem to be much of an indicator of how much a track is streamed.
+   It would seem that the more the track is in Spotify playlists, the more it is streamed.
+The Apple playlist does not seem to be much of an indicator of how much a track is streamed.

    Spotify playlists being the biggest indicator of the most streamed tracks makes sense as it is the more accessible, and customizable app for the masses.
 It is also worth noting that 92% of the total playlist occurrence comes from Spotify Playlists

-   Both Spotify and Deezer (in specific countries) is also not locked from any paywall and is free to use unlike Apple music.
+   Both Spotify and Deezer (in specific countries) are not locked by any paywall and are free to use, unlike Apple Music.

    Let us dive deeper by comparing the different platform's statistics directly by their playlist counts and chart counts, by using the same process

-   For the total count of playlists occurrences barplot
+   For the total count of playlist occurrences barplot

    ```python
    platform_charts = ['in_spotify_charts','in_apple_charts','in_deezer_charts','in_shazam_charts']